The short but adventurous Notch Trail at Badlands National Park is the best hike in the region.

-Badlands is more of a scenic overlook and stunning photography National Park than an epic hiking arena.
-But Notch Trail goes a long way to giving Badlands a fun and unique hike, with an exciting ladder section the star attraction.
+Badlands is more of a scenic overlook national park rather than an epic hiking arena.
+But Notch Trail goes a long way to giving Badlands a fun and unique hike, with an exciting ladder section as the star attraction.

-Notch Trail is the most popular of the 7 best Badlands hikes and it does end at a wide open ‘overlook’ crescendo, but in our opinion the journey is even better than the destination.
+Notch Trail is the most popular of the 10 best Badlands hikes.
+This trail features a wide open overlook crescendo, but in our opinion the journey is even better than the destination.

 Cutting through intriguing Badlands buttes and spires, climbing a surprisingly intimidating ladder and skirting a cliff edge will lead you right inside and on top of the Badlands Wall.